PPPSONAL/php_emp_assignment/readmeAngular.md

 ```
 Explain the Features of Forms in Angular.
 ```
-There are two approaches to handle form data (user inputs) – reactive and template-driven.
+1)There are two approaches to handle form data (user inputs) – reactive and template-driven.
+2)Template-driven forms make use of the "FormsModule", while reactive forms are based on "ReactiveFormsModule".
+3)Template-driven forms are asynchronous in nature, whereas Reactive forms are mostly synchronous.
+In a template-driven approach, most of the logic is writen into the template, whereas in reactive-driven approach, the logic writer mainly in the component or typescript code.

+4) Template-driven forms are used to add simple forms.
+   These are not as scalable as reactive forms and should used if form requirements are very simple and minimal.for example, a sign-up page.
-Reactive forms can be used when you are using reactive patterns in your application.
+   We should Reactive forms when we are using reactive patterns in the application forms.
    These forms are scalable, robust and testable.

-Template-driven forms are used to add simple forms.
-These are not as scalable as reactive forms and should be only used if your form requirements are simple and minimal. for example, a sign-up page.

-Template-driven forms make use of the "FormsModule", while reactive forms are based on "ReactiveFormsModule".
-Template-driven forms are asynchronous in nature, whereas Reactive forms are mostly synchronous.
-In a template-driven approach, most of the logic is writen into the template, whereas in reactive-driven approach, the logic writer mainly in the component or typescript code.

 ```